-In Literature, it will aim to unite the Beautiful with the True, and to make both immediately authorized to the prestical purposes of ately subservient to the practical purposes of ately subservient to the practical purposes of every-day life.
+In Literature, it will aim to unite the Beautiful with the Type, and to make both inward.

+tiful with the Trie, and to make both immediately subservient to the practical purposes of still with the Trac, and to make both immediately subservient to the practical purposes of every-day life.